th2-net/th2-crawler/README.md

 Allowed values are described [here](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/temporal/ChronoUnit.html) in **Enum Constants** block.
 The default value is **HOURS**.

-**workAlone: true** - flag that indicates if Crawler works alone or there are a few Crawlers processing the same intervals.
+**workAlone: false** - flag that indicates if Crawler works alone or there are a few Crawlers processing the same intervals.
 If it is set to false, Crawler will not try to capture the interval that another Crawler is processing at the moment.
+The default value is `false`.

 **sessionAliases: [alias1, alias2]** - aliases that Crawler will search messages by.

+**shutdownTimeout: 10** - the timeout to wait until crawler finished the current processing task if it has one.
+The value will be interpreted as _shutdownTimeoutUnit_ unit.
+The default value is 10

+**shutdownTimeoutUnit: SECONDS** - the time unit for **shutdownTimeout** parameter.
+Allowed values are described [here](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/temporal/ChronoUnit.html) in **Enum Constants** block.
+The default value is **SECONDS**.

 ## Configuration update instructions